cinemagoer/cinemagoerng/README.md

 # CinemagoerNG

-CinemagoerNG (Next Generation) is a Python library and command-line utility for retrieving data from IMDb.
+CinemagoerNG is a Python library and command-line utility for retrieving data from IMDb.
 It provides a clean, modern API for accessing movie, TV show, and celebrity information from IMDb.